What is a fracture?

 Exercises and mobility

 Do not wet the plaster.
 The plaster will become soft and weak if allowed to get wet.
-When showering or bathing, cover the arm with a plastic bag sealed with sticky tape to stop water getting into the plaster.
+When showering or bathing, cover the leg with a plastic bag sealed with sticky tape to stop water getting into the plaster.
 Do not go swimming.

 School and sports

 Please ask the doctor when your child can return to school.
 All sports should be avoided until the plaster is removed.
+Your child should not play contact sport until advised by the doctor.
+If your child has difficulty accessing classes, alternative arrangements may needto be made with your school.

 Follow up appointment